Silene virginica: Varieties and related species

 There are two recognized varieties of fire pink.
-Most plants of this species are classified as Silene virginica var. virginica, however an endemic variety occurs in West Virginia called Silene virginica var. robusta.
+Most plants of this species are classified as Silene virginica var. virginica; however, an endemic variety occurs in West Virginia as well as parts of South-East Kentucky and East Tennessee called Silene virginica var. robusta.
+This variety is larger in size than var. virginica, with larger leaves and a longer stem.
+It can flower up to a month later than neighboring var. virginica populations.